- Boxes

 (i) If the generator of \({\mathfrak {p}}\) is in \(p{\mathbb {Z}}_p[[T]]\), then we must have \({\mathfrak {p}}=(p)\).

-(ii) If the generator of \({\mathfrak {p}}\) is not in \(p{\mathbb {Z}}_p[[T]]\), then by Proposition 4.9 such \({\mathfrak {p}}\) has a unique generator which is a distinguished polynomial.
+(ii) If the generator of \({\mathfrak {p}}\) is not in \(p{\mathbb {Z}}_p[[T]]\), then by Proposition 4.9 such \({\mathfrak {p}}\) has a unique generator which is an irreducible distinguished polynomial.

 \(\Lambda \) is a Noetherian regular local ring of Krull dimension \(2\).